-When the other refrigeration systems are optimized, the system will cover the majority of the energy consumption for cooling the airport buildings.
+With the airport's refrigeration systems optimized, the groundwater-based geothermal energy system covers the majority of the energy consumption used for cooling the airport buildings.
 The ATES plant is cooling approximately 10 times as efficiently as the airport's previous energy plants.